yiliao1022/LASTZ_SV_pipeline/README.md

 ## Description

-This pipeline can be used to roughly detect structral variations, such as insertions, deletions, copy Number Variations (i.e. mostly tandem duplications),inversions,and those with breakpoints unambiguously being defined ones, using high-quality chromosome-level assemblies between the genomes of closely related species or within species.
+This pipeline can be used to roughly detect structral variations, such as insertions, deletions, copy Number Variations (i.e. mostly tandem duplications),inversions,and those with breakpoints unambiguously being defined, using high-quality chromosome-level assemblies between the genomes of closely related species or within species.
 It is designed mainly based on the Lastz/Chain/Net tools.
 Currently, It works well for rice (Oryza sativa), fruitfly (Drosophila melanogaster) and Brassica genomes.

 ## Dependency